For information on how to apply for funding and to download an application, visit the Board Funding page.

 The Project Funding Section helps the Board of Water Resources administer revolving funds to develop new water projects and refurbish aging projects throughout the State of Utah.
+Board members are assigned to work with projects located in a given River District.
 Since 1947, the Utah Legislature has appropriated approximately $500 million to the various funds overseen by the board.
-The board has in turn disseminated over $850 million to construct nearly 1,500 projects, which have a combined total project value of $2.3 billion.*
+The board has in turn disseminated over $850 million to construct about 1,500 projects, which have a combined total project value of $2.3 billion.*

-Explore the map below for a comprehensive list of projects.
+Visit the Board Projects page to view a comprehensive list of projects.

 - Agricultural storage reservoirs, diversion dams, pressurization ponds, canals, ditches, and pipelines.